klaveflo/airport-mowing-detection/README.md

 **Author:** Florian Klaver

 ## General Information
 This GitHub repository contains the code and scientific report for the projectwork 2 conducted during the 5. semester in the Applied Digital Life Sciences Bachelor at ZAHW.
 This project assesses the feasibility of automating grassland monitoring at Zurich Airport using open-source Sentinel-2 satellite imagery and Machine Learning.
-Effective mowing management is crucial for minimizing wildlife hazards and reducing the risk of bird strikes.

 The report can be found in the `docs` folder as Quarto document, rendered PDF or HTML-file.
 All relevant code is located in the `code` folder.